cdcarter/cdcarter.github.com/_posts/2015-10-26-npsp-certs.md

 ## 4. I read it!
 When it came down to it, the reason I was able to pass the multiple-choice section of the Platform Dev II exam is because over the course of installing, using, supporting, and contributing to the Nonprofit Starter Pack, I had to read a LOT of code.
 I had to read a LOT of code written by really smart people, and a LOT of code doing tricky things.

 I learned about async future methods from the Geocoding functionality.
 I learned about batch and schedule-able jobs from advanced donation rollups.
 I learned when to use a WFR instead of a trigger from the email preferences feature.
 I learned about custom labels from the settings pages, and I learned about Visualforce Remoting from the Manage Households page.
-Don't know about how those features work yet, or don't know the technology behind them yet?
+Want to start your Platform Dev journey but don't know about how those features work yet, or don't know the technology behind them yet?
 That's okay.
-Head to https://github.com/SalesforceFoundation/Cumulus and get reading!
+Head to [Github](https://github.com/SalesforceFoundation/Cumulus) and get reading!

 I still don't understand all the code that's in the NPSP, but it sure helped me get to where I am today, and I can't wait to keep finding great ideas in that github repo.